XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/apps.md

 ### When will dorm battery, daily gift, friend battery reset?

 > [Netlify timer.](https://gftimers.netlify.app/) Note that ranking updates one hour after Kalina's Daily Gift.

-### Why does this game download the game files when I open it?

-> Either you just open it up at the most opportune of times or you close the Bluestacks emulator directly before closing the GFL app.